catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 .. _Puppet: https://puppetlabs.com/
 .. _Chef: https://www.chef.io/

-The service is currently in beta and available via the APIs and command line tools.
-It will be soon exposed via the web dashboard as well.
 There are no additional charges for the use of the cloud orchestration service.
 You will only pay for the resources consumed by your running application stacks (such as compute, network and storage).

 The OpenStack project that provides orchestration is known as Heat.
 More information about Heat can be found in the OpenStack wiki: